 Artificial intelligence is moving from the edge of the energy system into its operating core.

-It now helps forecast load, optimize assets, detect anomalies, coordinate distributed resources, support market decisions, and guide infrastructure planning.
-These capabilities promise enormous gains, but they also raise a deeper question: when software begins to shape operational judgment, where does authority actually reside?
+It now supports load forecasting, asset optimization, anomaly detection, distributed-energy coordination, market analysis, and infrastructure planning.
+These capabilities may improve speed, efficiency, and situational awareness, but they also raise a more consequential question: when software begins to shape operational judgment, where does authority actually reside?

-The Cognitive Grid examines this quiet relocation of authority into software.
-It explores how AI is changing the governance of critical infrastructure, why recommendations can become decisions in practice, and how institutions must adapt when machine intelligence begins to influence systems that society depends on every hour of every day.
+The Cognitive Grid examines the gradual relocation of judgment and authority into software.
+It explores how AI changes the governance of critical infrastructure, why recommendations can become decisions in practice, and how institutions must adapt when machine intelligence begins to influence systems on which society depends continuously.

 This is a book about electricity, artificial intelligence, and accountability.
 It is also a book about the next phase of infrastructure governance.